McDonald's in Russia: Suspension of operations

-Replacement and aftermath
+Shutdown, replacement and aftermath

 On announcement of closure, Duma state speaker Vyacheslav Volodin was quoted as saying "McDonald's announced that they are closing.
 Well, good, close down!
 Tomorrow there won't be McDonald's, but Uncle Vanya's."
 A trademark was filed under that name, using the Golden Arches on their side with a line.
 McDonald's has a 15-year option to buy its former restaurants back from the new Russian chain.